JPEN

 ❸ The National Museum of Western Art, Tokyo

 Japan’s only national art museum entirely focused on Western art.
-The main building and front garden designed by architect Le Corbusier were registered as World Heritage Sites in 2016.
-Western paintings and modern French sculptures are on permanent display.
+The main building designed by architect Le Corbusier were registered as World Heritage Sites in 2016.
+Western paintings and modern French sculptures etc. are on permanent display.

 Ueno (JR, Subway), Keisei-Ueno (Keisei)